spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 There are multiple ways to create [stacks](../stack/README.md) in Spacelift.
 Our recommended way is to use [our Terraform provider](../../vendors/terraform/terraform-provider.md) and programmatically create stacks using an [administrative](../stack/stack-settings.md#administrative) stack.

-However, some users might not be comfortable using Terraform code to create stacks, this is where Blueprints come in handy.
+However, some users might not be comfortable using Terraform code to create stacks.
+This is where Blueprints come in handy.

 ## What is a Blueprint?